Tahiti: Politics and laws

 Tahiti is part of French Polynesia.
-French Polynesia is a semi-autonomous territory of France with its own assembly, president, budget and laws.
+French Polynesia is a semi-autonomous territory of France with its own assembly, president, budget, and laws.
 France's influence is limited to subsidies, education, and security.

-Tahitians are French citizens with complete civil and political rights.
+Tahitians are French citizens with complete civil and political rights under France's constitution and other laws.
 French is the official language, but Tahitian and French are both in use.
-However there was a time during the 1960s and 1970s when children were forbidden to speak Tahitian in schools.
-Tahitian is now taught in schools; it is sometimes even a requirement for employment.
+However, during the 1960s and 1970s, children were forbidden to speak Tahitian in schools.
+Tahitian is now taught in schools, and it is sometimes even a requirement for employment.

-During a press conference on 26 June 2006 during the second France-Oceania Summit, French President Jacques Chirac said he did not think the majority of Tahitians wanted independence.
-He would keep an open door to a possible referendum in the future.
+During a press conference on 26 June 2006, during the second France-Oceania Summit, French president Jacques Chirac said he did not think the majority of Tahitians wanted independence.
+He would keep the door open to a future referendum.

 Elections for the Assembly of French Polynesia, the Territorial Assembly of French Polynesia, were held on 23 May 2004.
 In a surprise result, Oscar Temaru's pro-independence progressive coalition, Union for Democracy, formed a government with a one-seat majority in the 57-seat parliament, defeating the conservative party, Tāhōʻeraʻa Huiraʻatira, led by Gaston Flosse.
 On 8 October 2004, Flosse succeeded in passing a censure motion against the government, provoking a crisis.
 Flosse was removed from office in 2004 but was subsequently re-elected in 2008 after a period of political instability.
-His main rival Oscar Temaru served as the President of French Polynesia during multiple terms: 2004-2005, 2006-2008, and 2009-2013.
+His main rival, Oscar Temaru, served as the president of French Polynesia during multiple terms: 2004-2005, 2006-2008, and 2009-2013.
 He led the left-wing pro-independence party, Union for Democracy (UPLD).
-Temaru focused on greater autonomy for French Polynesia and calls for independence.
+Temaru focused on greater autonomy for French Polynesia and called for independence.